bhataktaBhai/sem5/README.md

 The code is a mess that is largely unrefactored from my first semester.
 Venture into the source at your own risk.

+## Compiling
+I have no clue how relative paths work in LaTeX.
+Change `~/IISc/sem5/` to `~/path/to/this/repo/` everywhere it is used.
+I compile with latexmk using the VimTeX plugin for Neovim, but there should be no trouble with any method.